federico-razzoli/sql_games/README.md

 Each game is in a separate directory.
 See the `README.md.` in each directory for a quick explanation of the game and how to play.

-To install all the games, just pass the `install.sql` file in the root directory to the mysql command-line client.
-For example:
+To install all the games, just invoke the `install.sh` file:

 ```
-mysql -uroot -p < install.sql
+./install.sh
 ```

 To install an individual game, run the `install.sql` file in the game directory as described above.